fossabot/elemes/README.md

   <span>A modern examination platform built with TanStack Start and Mantine UI</span>
 </div>

+> [!IMPORTANT]
+> This app was built solely for my course project and is not intended for production use.
+I developed it in about two weeks, so it may contain some bugs and has not been fully tested.

 ## 🚀 Quick Start

 The easiest way to get started is using the provided DevContainer configuration: